dylan-lang/opendylan/documentation/duim-reference/source/gadgets.rst

 ^^^^^^^^^^^^^^^^^^^^

-The *<page>* class is the base class of gadgets that are used to display a whole page of information within a “parent” element, with the page itself optionally containing other layouts or gadgets.
+The *<page>* class is the base class of gadgets that are used to display a whole page of information within a "parent" element, with the page itself optionally containing other layouts or gadgets.
 Pages are used in situations where different sets of information (the pages themselves) need to be displayed in a common parent.